vanewu/Structured-Self-Attentive-Sentence-Embedding/README.md

 ## Implemented

-### 1. Attention mechanism proposed in the original paper.
+### 1. Attention mechanism proposed in the original paper

 $$ A = softmax(W_{s2}tanh(W_{s1}H^T)) $$

-### 2. Punishment constraints to ensure diversity of attention.
+### 2. Punishment constraints to ensure diversity of attention

 $$ P = ||(AA^T-I)||_F^2 $$

-### 3. Parameter pruning proposed in the appendix of the paper.
+### 3. Parameter pruning proposed in the appendix of the paper

    ![prune weights](./images/prune_weights.png)